 ASUS's revenues, operating income and cash flows are earned by providing water and/or wastewater services, including operation and maintenance services and construction of facilities at the water and/or wastewater systems at various military installations, pursuant to 50-year firm fixed-price contracts.
-The contract price for each of these contracts is subject to prospective price redeterminations or economic price adjustments.
+The contract price for each of these 50-year contracts is subject to annual economic price adjustments.
 Additional revenues generated by contract operations are primarily dependent on new construction activities under contract modifications with the U.S. government or agreements with other third-party prime contractors.

-New Privatization Contract Award
+New Privatization Contract Award:

-On July 12, 2016, ASUS was awarded a 50-year contract by the U.S. government to operate, maintain, and provide construction services for the water and wastewater systems at Eglin Air Force Base located in Florida.
-The initial value of the contract was estimated at approximately \$510 million over the 50-year period and is subject to annual economic price adjustments.
-This initial value is also subject to adjustment based on the results of a joint inventory of assets, which is currently underway.
-ASUS will assume operations at Eglin Air Force Base in the spring of 2017 following the completion of a transition period currently underway.
+On September 29, 2017, ASUS was awarded a new 50-year contract by the U.S. government to operate, maintain, and provide construction management services for the water distribution, and wastewater collection and treatment facilities at Fort Riley, a United States Army installation located in Kansas.
+The initial value of the contract is approximately \$601.4 million over the 50-year period and is subject to annual economic price adjustments.
+This initial value is subject to adjustment based on the results of a joint inventory of assets to be performed.
+ASUS will assume operations at Fort Riley following the completion of a six- to twelve-month transition period currently underway.